PostHog/posthog.com/contents/handbook/growth/marketing/in-app.md

 In-app prompts are intrusive to users, but can be used for a wide variety of reasons.
 Therefore, if you create one we ask that you...

-1. Raise an issue in [the meta repo](https://github.com/PostHog/meta) describing your in-app prompt and how it will be used.
-Please explain what content it will show, and how it will be targeted.
-2. Add the `Marketing` tag to the feature flag used to power your in-app prompt
+- Add the `Marketing` tag to the feature flag used to power your in-app prompt

 This will enable others in the team to more easily keep track of what in-app messages are being shown, and what their content is.
 As a reminder: